Ad Optimization

 And by opposing end them.”

-Unwind Media revealed the test result of one of the experiments it has been running for a long with ad refresh (and that exactly works like Smart ad refresh!!)
+Unwind Media revealed the test result of one of the experiments it has been running for a long time with ad refresh (and that exactly works like Smart ad refresh!!)

 Unwind Media implemented an extra trigger to their ad refresh setup.
 Now, instead of the ad slot just being visible, the user also needed to be active for ads to qualify for refresh.
 This approach involved tracking user actions like clicks, scrolls, and touch starts, with a 60-second inactivity threshold to deem a user idle and stop ad requests.

-Despite the pre apprehensions expecting a dip in revenue, the result awed everyone.
+Despite the pre-apprehensions expecting a dip in revenue, the result awed everyone.

 • For desktop users, bid requests dropped by 20%, indicating that ads were only being refreshed when users were genuinely engaged.